wp-plugins/wp-jquery-lightbox/readme.txt

 1. Upload the `wp-jquery-lightbox`-folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Check out the jQuery Lightbox-panel in your admin interface for usage details and configuration.
-1. Note: [the gallery shortcode](http://codex.wordpress.org/Gallery_Shortcode) is *only* lightboxed if you set `[gallery link="file"]`

 = How to Use: =
-1. [WordPress built-in gallery](http://codex.wordpress.org/Gallery_Shortcode) can be auto-lightboxed thusly: [`[gallery link="file"]`](http://codex.wordpress.org/Gallery_Shortcode)
+1. With [WordPress built-in gallery](http://codex.wordpress.org/Gallery_Shortcode): [`[gallery link="file"]`](http://codex.wordpress.org/Gallery_Shortcode)
-1. Adding a `rel="lightbox"` attribute to any link tag also activate the lightbox.
-For example:
+1. By adding a `rel="lightbox"` attribute to any link:

 	`<a href="image-1.jpg" rel="lightbox" title="my caption">image #1</a>`

 	Note the use of title-attribute to set a caption

-1. If you have a set of related images that you would like to group, follow step one but additionally include a group name in the rel attribute.
-For example:
+1. To group sets of related images, follow step 2 but additionally include a group name in the rel attribute:

 	`<a href="image-1.jpg" rel="lightbox[roadtrip]">image #1</a>`

 	`<a href="image-2.jpg" rel="lightbox[roadtrip]">image #2</a>`

 	`<a href="image-3.jpg" rel="lightbox[roadtrip]">image #3</a>`

-	Post galleries are grouped in sets automatically.

-1. You can navigate the images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.
-Clicking in the center of a picture also closes the lightbox.
+1. Keyboard support: Arrows, P(revious)/N(ext) and X/C/ESC for close.

 = For developers: =
 1. Always have `wp_footer();` just before the closing `</body>` tag of your theme, or you will break many plugins, which generally use this hook to reference JavaScript files.